I am an expert in environmental change and governance.

 I conduct academic research on these topics.
 I work with policymakers to develop evidence-led environmental policy.
 I also teach these and other topics at both undergraduate and postgraduate levels.

-Current Project
+Current Projects

 Using historical, ethnographic and collaborative qualitative methods, Vanessa Burns establishes new bases in geographical research for the decolonisation of environmental governance.

-Education and Early Career
+Education and Career

 Research